thegoodlens/thegoodlens.github.io/README.md

 - **Endless scroll** — every photo is already on the page; each one lazy-loads from the network only as it nears the viewport (`loading="lazy"`) and fades in on scroll, so nothing loads all at once.
-- **5 views** — Small / Medium / Large grid, Masonry, and List.
+- **4 views** —  Medium / Large / Extra Large grid, and List.
 Switch anytime
   via the buttons in the control bar.
 - **Tag filters** — built automatically from each photo's tags.
 Selecting multiple tags narrows results to photos matching **all** selected tags